hypercephalickitten/sam3-xml-event-admin/README.md

 Administrate your Serious Sam 3 server through in-game chat

 # What it does
-This is a simple Lua script that listens for XML_Log events on your Serious Sam 3 dedicated server and runs certains actions on them.
-I examines `<chat>` messages for server commands and uses the `<playerjoined>` and `<playerleft>` XML messages are used to keep track of connected players.
-By typing a pre-defined command into the in-game chat you can perform certain actions like changing the map or kicking a player.
+sam3-xml-event-admin is a simple Lua script that listens for XML_Log events on your Serious Sam 3 dedicated server and runs certains actions on them.
+It examines `<chat>` messages for server commands and uses the `<playerjoined>` and `<playerleft>` XML messages to keep track of connected players.
+By typing a pre-defined command into the in-game chat you can perform various actions like changing the map or kicking a player.

 # How to use it and available commands
 Just open the chat (default 'y') and enter a command (prefixed with a dot).
 The following ones are currently implemented:

 * `.kick` - calls gamKickByIndex() or gamKickByName() depending on whether `.kick` is followed by digits or a string.
-Examples: `.kick 7` kicks player with index 7 (see `gamListPlayers()` for the actual index number), `kick hans` kicks the player whose name begins with hans (case doesn't matter), e.g. Hans or hanswurst.
+Examples: `.kick 7` kicks player with index 7 (see `gamListPlayers()` for the actual index number), `.kick hans` kicks the player whose name begins with hans (case doesn't matter), e.g. Hans or hanswurst.
 * `.ban` - calls gameBanByIndex() or gameBanByName, see above for details, and additionally kicks targeted player.

 * `.pass` - calls samVotePass() - forces the current vote to pass